aleksxx9/E-Shop/readme.md

 **Note that only items table populates with mock data**

+Then we need to install node packages by running `npm install`

 After all comands have been succesfully launched we can finaly start program by running `npm start`

 # USAGE